 OUTAGE PREVENTION

 WCEC’s mission is to provide reliable, affordable energy to all our members.
 While we are ready to respond 24/7 to any outage, we also work hard to prevent outages before they occur.
-We utilize several different approaches to maintaining a reliable electric grid.
+We use several approaches to maintain a reliable electric grid.
 A few are listed here.

 It takes dedication and constant attention to maintain our distribution system.
 Tree limbs, rotted wood and underbrush all increase the chance of broken poles and lines, and the disruption to our system for possibly hundreds of members.
-To prevent such damage, Wharton County Electric Cooperative has a system for inspecting and maintaining our equipment as well as keeping the right-of-ways clear around power lines.
+To prevent such damage, Wharton County Electric Cooperative has a system for inspecting and maintaining our equipment and keeping the right-of-ways around power lines clear.

-Each year we inspect and treat wood poles in an effort to provide more reliable electric service and to also enhance public safety.
+Each year, we inspect and treat wood poles in an effort to provide more reliable electric service and to enhance public safety.
 This environmentally safe and approved process adds to the life of aging poles and prevents costly premature replacement.
-The inspection process also allows us to locate poles that are in need of replacement.
-By removing tree limbs and controlling undergrowth, we lessen the chance of damage to our power lines from falling limbs and brush fires.
-All of this helps provide reliable service to our members.
+The inspection process also allows us to identify poles that need replacement.

 PLANNING FOR THE FUTURE